viniciusalonso/movies-web-app/README.md

 ## Mindset to gets it solution

 One important aspect is: it's only an MVP.
 Thinking in this way I thought of skipping all unnecessary tools at this moment.
-The main goal of MVP in point of view is to validate an idea before start to invest more time and energy.
+The main goal of MVP in my point of view is to validate an idea before start to invest more time and energy.

-In beginning, I thought in to use Ruby on Rails framework, but after thinking better, my was that a full-stack framework will only add more complexity than necessary, it will be required to install a database for example.
+In beginning, I thought to use Ruby on Rails framework, but after thinking better, to use a full-stack framework will only add more complexity than necessary, for example, it will be required to install a database.

-I thought also in use Vuejs in frontend and I skipped this idea.
-Because Vuejs will only add complexity to setup stuff like nodejs.
-Another skipped idea was to build a SPA app because this MVP is a content site and this site depends on be find out, SPA's app doesn't find out for search engineers, generating a problem in SEO.
+I thought also in use Vuejs in front-end and I skipped this idea.
+Because Vuejs will only add complexity to setup stuffs like Nodejs.
+Another skipped idea it was to build a SPA app, because this MVP is a content site and this kind of site depends on be finds out, SPA's app doesn't find out for search engineers, generating a problem in SEO.

 To keep it simple I decided to use a small framework to handle HTTP requests and separate the concerns in different layers.